Derrick Rose: 2009–10 season: First All-Star selection

 Rose's sophomore season started off with an ankle injury in his first preseason game.
 Rose would go on to miss the rest of the preseason.
 Rose started the Bulls' season opener against the San Antonio Spurs but played limited minutes.
 Rose's ankle bothered him for most of November, but as his ankle healed, his game improved.
-On January 28, 2010, Rose was elected to his first career All-Star Game as a reserve for the Eastern Conference, making him the first Bulls player to be selected since Michael Jordan in 1998.
+On January 16, 2010, against the Washington Wizards, Rose recorded 37 points, including a layup to win the game 121–119 with 5.4 seconds to go in the second overtime.
+On January 28, Rose was elected to his first career All-Star Game as a reserve for the Eastern Conference, making him the first Bulls player to be selected since Michael Jordan in 1998.
 Rose ended up with eight points, four assists and three steals in the game.
-On April 13, 2010, Rose scored 39 points against the Celtics, making 15–22 field goals and 9–10 free throws.
+On April 13, 2010, Rose scored 39 points against the Boston Celtics, making 15–22 field goals and 9–10 free throws.
 The Bulls once again made the playoffs in the 2009–10 season, finishing with a 41–41 record.
 In the playoffs Rose averaged 26.8 points and 7.2 assists, but the Bulls lost in five games to the Cleveland Cavaliers.

 2010–11 season: MVP season

 On October 30, 2010, in the Bulls' second game of the season, Rose scored 39 points in a 101–91 win against the Detroit Pistons.
-Two days after, Rose contributed 13 assists, helping Luol Deng score a career high 40 points in a win against the Portland Trail Blazers.
+Two days after, Rose contributed 13 assists, helping Luol Deng score a career-high 40 points in a win against the Portland Trail Blazers.
 On December 10, Rose scored 29 points and had 9 assists, leading the Bulls to their first victory over the Los Angeles Lakers since December 19, 2006.

-On January 17, 2011, Rose recorded his first career triple-double with 22 points, 10 rebounds and 12 assists in a 96–84 win over the Memphis Grizzlies.
-On January 27, he was announced as a starting guard on the 2011 NBA All-Star Team for the East squad.
+On January 16, 2011, Rose outdueled fellow Chicago native Dwyane Wade in a 99–96 win over the Miami Heat, scoring 34 points, of which 11 in the fourth quarter.
+On January 17, he recorded his first career triple-double with 22 points, 10 rebounds and 12 assists in a 96–84 win over the Memphis Grizzlies.
+On January 27, Rose was announced as a starting guard on the 2011 NBA All-Star Team for the East squad.

-On February 17, in the Bulls' last game before the All-Star break, Rose set a career-high with 42 points, while also recording 8 assists and 5 rebounds, as the Bulls beat the San Antonio Spurs 109–99.
-On March 26, Rose had a career high 17 assists, along with 30 points, in a 95–87 victory over the Milwaukee Bucks.